The Bunyas: History

 In 1928, after Stanton and his family had left, the land fronting Dalhousie Street and Parramatta Road was subdivided and sold for residential development.
 This comprised the front and much of the backyard of the property.
 This included subdivision to the east (Dalhousie Street) where blocks of inter-war flats were built; and to the south facing Parramatta Road where a car yard/service station was built.

 Blocks of flats were built and Wadd's plant nursery was established (on the corner of Parramatta Road and Rogers Avenue) in the former front garden of The Bunyas in the late 1920s and early 1930s.
 These included Mayfair Court (149 Parramatta Road); Brundah Flats (1931, at 151 Parramatta Road) and Penliegh Hall flats (1929, at 153 Parramatta Road).

-Rogers Avenue commemorates William Rogers (1855-1930), an Alderman on the Ashfield Municipal Council from 1914–22, a baker and bread-carter who owned a large bakery at 32 Orpington Street almost facing Pembroke Street.
-He was President of the Ashfield Bowling Club from 1918-20.
+Rogers Avenue commemorates William Rogers (1855-1930), an Alderman on the Ashfield Municipal Council from 1914 to 1922, a baker and bread-carter who owned a large bakery at 32 Orpington Street almost facing Pembroke Street.
+He was President of the Ashfield Bowling Club from 1918 to 1920.
 Until about 1915 Rogers Avenue was known as Orpington Street, which had been extended from Ashfield in 1908.
 The first houses were occupied in Rogers Avenue (then Orpington Street) in 1908 after completion of The Bunyas.

 The house itself was purchased with a 1.25 acre (about 0.5ha) curtilage by the Methodist Missionary Society of Australia who used it for a Missionary Training College.
 This was officially opened on 9 June 1928 as "The George Brown Methodist Training College" with Rev.J.W.Burton as the principal.
 George Brown was born in England, migrating to New Zealand in 1855, was ordained a Methodist Minister in 1860 and became a South Pacific missionary.
 By 1881 Sydney had become his headquarters for his missionary activities.
 He died at his home in the Sydney suburb of Gordon in 1917 and is buried at Gore Hill Cemetery.
-Salote Tupou III, Queen of Tonga form 1918-65, was a devout Methodist and often resided at The Bunyas when visiting Sydney.
+Salote Tupou III, Queen of Tonga from 1918 to 1965, was a devout Methodist and often resided at The Bunyas when visiting Sydney.
 Later it became the "Pacific Islanders Centre" of the Uniting Church of Australia.
 It was used for church purposes until the 1980s.

 In the early 1980s the property was threatened with subdivision into building allotments and demolition of the house.